 Current COVID-19 Wedding Restrictions in New York State

-Although today's news takes a lot of pressure off couples and wedding service providers, some restrictions will continue.
+Although the removal of these restrictions takes a lot of pressure off couples and wedding service providers, some restrictions will continue.

 In accordance with CDC guidance, New York State says unvaccinated individuals must continue to wear a face covering.
 But... since venues are no longer required to ask guests for proof of vaccination at the door, it seems this requirement is going to wind up relying largely on the "honor system."